HughStanway/FYP-VS-Code-Extension/README.md

 # FYP-VS-Code-Extension

-Prototype Code Similarity Search VS Code extension for my FYP.
-This is the source code for the extension which enables interaction and code search with the web server back-end using a user-interface directly within VS code.
+This is the source code for a proof-of-concept VS Code extension designed to connect with the corresponding Code Similarity Search web server.
+The extension provides a user-friendly interface that allows users to perform code search queries against a vector database hosted on the server—directly from within VS Code.

 Note: This is the source code for the extension and therefore must be compiled and run using a development build of VS Code.